-Description of the Matter As discussed in Note 2 to the financial statements, Inventory is valued at the lower of cost or net realizable value using the first-in, first-out method.
-At December 31, 2022 the Company's inventory balance was \$6.7 million.
+Description of the Matter

+As discussed in Note 2 to the financial statements, Inventory is valued at the lower of cost or net realizable value.
+At December 31, 2024, the Company's inventory balance was \$9.1 million.

 Auditing the Company's accounting for inventory was challenging and complex primarily due to the high volume of transactions and multiple data sources involved in the initiation, processing, and recording of inventory transactions.
-The data sources include information received from the Company's several third-party suppliers involved in the manufacturing process.
-How We Addressed the Matter in Our Audit To test the Company's accounting for inventory, we performed audit procedures that included, among others, performing physical observation and direct confirmations of inventory held at third-party suppliers, and testing a sample of inventory transactions and manufacturing costs incurred during the year to evaluate the cost of inventory.
+The data sources include information received from the Company's third-party suppliers involved in the manufacturing process.

+How We Addressed the Matter in Our Audit To test the Company's accounting for inventory, we performed audit procedures that included, among others, performing direct confirmations of inventory held at third-party suppliers, and testing a sample of inventory transactions and manufacturing costs incurred during the year to evaluate the cost of inventory.